 14 Hastings W.-Nw.
 J. Envtl.
 L. & Pol'y 449-482 (2008)

 Scholarly Commons Citation

 Babcock, Hope M., "Dual Regulation, Collaborative Management, or Layered Federalism: Can Cooperative Federalism Models from Other Laws Save Our Public Lands?"
 (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 947.
+947.